Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

   - Handle errors.

 6. Event listeners should exit early if it is an event you don't need.
+   This makes your events less expensive in terms of CPU time.
+Examples below:

+  - Checking that you are in a guild before interacting with config for an antispam command.
+  - Checking that you aren't reacting to a bot message (``not message.author.bot``) early on.

 7. Use .gitignore (or something else) to keep unwanted files out of your cog repo.
 8. Put a license on your cog repo.